Parasocial interaction: Evolution of the term

 Parasocial interaction was first described from the perspective of media and communication studies.
 In 1956, Horton and Wohl explored the different interactions between mass media users and media figures and determined the existence of a parasocial relationship (PSR), where the user acts as though they are involved in a typical social relationship.
 However, parasocial interaction existed before mass media, when a person would establish a bond with political figures, gods or even spirits.

 Since then, the term has been adopted by psychologists in furthering their studies of the social relationships that emerge between consumers of mass media and the figures they see represented there.
-Horton and Wohl suggested that for most people, parasocial interactions with persona complement their current social interactions, while also suggesting that there are some individuals who exhibit extreme parasociality, or they substitute parasocial interactions for actual social interactions.
+Horton and Wohl suggested that for most people, parasocial interactions with personae complement their current social interactions, while also suggesting that there are some individuals who exhibit extreme parasociality, or they substitute parasocial interactions for actual social interactions.
 Perse and Rubin (1989) contested this view, finding that parasocial interactions occurred as a natural byproduct of time spent with media figures.

 Although the concept originated from a psychological topic, extensive research of PSI has been performed in the area of mass communication with manifold results.
 Psychologists began to show their interest in the concept in the 1980s, and researchers began to develop the concept extensively within the field of communication science.
 Many important questions about social psychology were raised concerning the nature of these relationships that are problematic for existing theories in those fields.
 The concept of parasocial interaction and detailed examination of the behavioral phenomena that it seeks to explain have considerable potential for developing psychological theory.